• Skip to primary navigation

 Author: MaryAnne

-Easy almond flour peanut butter cookies are gluten-free, dairy-free, and vegan.
-With a soft and chewy center, crispy exterior, and salty-sweet flavor, this healthy cookie recipe is destined to become a favorite; just 6 simple ingredients and ready in 20 minutes!
+These easy almond flour peanut butter cookies are gluten-free, dairy-free, and vegan.
+With a soft and chewy center, crispy exterior, and salty-sweet flavor, this delicious cookie recipe is destined to become a favorite; just 6 simple ingredients and ready in 20 minutes!

 Print Recipe Pin Recipe